How deep and in what soil types is The Village Drill effective?

 How long will it take to drill a borehole with The Village Drill?

-In many cases, just one day.
-In ideal conditions, The Village Drill may average 40 meters (120 feet) or more per day.
-In denser formations depths of five meters (16 feet) a day more likely.
+Under ideal conditions, just a couple of days.
+In softer soils, The Village Drill can average 30-40 meters (90-120 feet) or more per day.
+In denser formations depths of 3-5 meters (9-16 feet) a day are more likely.

 How do I learn to use The Village Drill?

 Learning how to operate The Village Drill only takes a couple of hours.
 General drilling principles like where to drill or how to install a pump is best done with a local experienced driller.
 Operational training is available upon request.
 Various training materials and videos are included with every drill.

 What is the cost to drill a borehole?

 To drill then develop a borehole, exact cost will vary regionally based on the prices of necessary materials.
 We advise groups new to drilling who purchase The Village Drill, that they should expect the wrapped up cost for drilling to not exceed $3,000.

 Will all drilling techniques reach the water aquifers?

 Ironically, one of the Achilles heels of cable and auger drilling is water.
 Typical cable and auguring techniques cannot pass through “ground water” levels to reach aquifer levels.
 The problem with ground water is it is still commonly shallow and is still contaminated from runoff and two, groundwater is prone to drying up in the dry seasons.
 The Village Drill has the capability to pass right through groundwater levels and can easily reach aquifer levels which are typically pure from biological contaminates and much less susceptible to dry season variations.